Machines, you may have heard, are coming for all the jobs.

 If nothing else had changed, the decrease in agriculture jobs could have led to a largely unemployed society.
 But that’s not what happened.
-Instead, as agricultural employment dwindled to less than 2% of American workers, jobs in other sectors grew during the same period.
+Instead, as agricultural employment dwindled, jobs in other sectors grew during the same period.
 They involved working in factories, yes, but also working with computers, flying airplanes, and driving cargo across the country—occupations that weren’t feasible in 1900.

 Today’s optimists believe that the latest automation technologies will create new jobs as well.

 What kind of jobs, they really can’t say (this is where the optimism comes in handy).
 About a third of new jobs created in the United States over the past 25 years didn’t exist (or just barely existed) at the beginning of that period, and predicting what jobs might be created in the next 25 years is just guessing.
 In a report on artificial intelligence and the economy, the Obama White House suggested that automation might create jobs in supervising AI, repairing and maintaining new systems, and in reshaping infrastructure for developments like self-driving cars.
 But, the report’s authors note, “Predicting future job growth is extremely difficult, as it depends on technologies that do not exist today.”

 Automation doesn’t necessarily make humans obsolete

 In 2013, researchers at Oxford sparked fear of the robot revolution when they estimated that almost half of US occupations were likely to be automated.
 But three years later, McKinsey arrived at a very different number.
 After analyzing 830 occupations, it concluded that just 5% of them could be completely automated.